Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Keeping that first bead in the channel, push the second bead over the rim edge and into the same channel as you install the rest of the second bead.

-If you are having difficulty with the second bead, check to make sure that all sections of both beads you already have over the rim edges are still in the channel.
+If you are having difficulty with the second bead, ensure that all sections of both beads you already have over the rim edges are still in the channel.

-You also want to put the sections of each bead near the valve on last since the channel is blocked by the valve and the tire will sit higher there than if it were in the channel.
+You also want to put the sections of each bead near the valve on last since the valve blocks the channel, and the tire will sit higher there than in the channel.

 IRC created this graphic to show the steps.